ganimsaj/IAAS-Curriculum/doc/iaas-curriculum.md

 An application system directly supports the business activities of an enterprise.
 Thus, it must satisfy strong requirements in terms of *non-functional properties* like availability, scalability, resiliency, and performance.

-IAAS is concerned with the *architecture* of such enterprise systems, i.e. their underlying structure: What kind of building blocks and connections between them are needed to build such a system and guarantee its non-functional properties?
+IAAS is concerned with the *architecture* of such application systems, i.e. their underlying structure: What kind of building blocks and connections between them are needed to build such a system and guarantee its non-functional properties?
 In this context, IAAS is focussed on *middleware*, i.e. what kind of middleware is needed in the componentry of an architure of an application system, and how is such middleware used properly.
 Another concern are proper paradigms to *model* and specify application systems as well as their *compliance* with non-functional properties.

 In order to enable proper support of the various business activities of enterprises, IAAS investigates the role of *business processes* in application systems.
 Both, proper modelling of business processes as well as middleware needed to support them (so-called *workflow systems* or *process management systems*) is discussed.
 Business processes are considered as *programs in the large*, and the composition of applications via business processes is investigated in terms of functionality as well as non-functional properties.